mattiapdo/graph_analytics_on_researchers/README.md

 # ADM-HW4

-###Excercise 1
+### Excercise 1

-we want to build two dictionaries:

-    AUTHORS_TO_INSERT = {author_id_1: authordict1, author_id_2:...}
-    AUTHORS_NEIGHBOURS = {author_id_1: [[neighbour_id_1, neighbour_id_2, neighbour_id_3,...], [publication_id_1, publication_id_2,...], [conference_id_1, conference_id_2,...]], author_id_2 : ...}

-The inverted index AUTHORS_NEIGHBOURS is going to be used during the creation of edges and also during the looking out of authors who published in a given conference at least once.

-Taking the data from the json file:
+	creation of an empty graph G
+	G = nx.Graph()
+	G.Name = 'Authors'

+	inverted index dictionary that contains as keys Authors and as values neighbours, publications and conferences
+	structure:
+	{author_id_1: [{neighbour_id_1, neighbour_id_2,...},
+	 {publication_id_1, publication_id_2,...},
+	 {conference_id_1, conference_id_2,...}],   .... }

+	AUTHORS_NEIGHBOURS = {}

+	let's take the data from the json file for each publication in the json file for each author in the current publication, if author not already inserted in the graph create an empty field for the current author in the inverted index add a node in the graph storing the author_id as node and the author name as attribute let's modify the set of neighbors, publications and conferences for this author update values in the inverted index

-    for each conference in the json file
+			for each neighbor of the current author, if the authors aren't connected yet,

-      for each author in that conference
+				then connect them

-              if the author is not yet in the list of authors to insert insert it into the list of authors to insert
+		    else, if the author is already in the graph, let's modify the set of neighbors, publications and conferences for this author

-              if author already in the inverted index update the value with key author in the inverted index here we add all the authors in the actual conference into the list of neighbours removing duplicates
-                  We also add the current publication in the list of publications and the current conference in the list of conferences

-              if the author not already in inverted index add author in inverted index setting the dictionary of neighbours to all the authors in the actual conference removing duplicates,
-                  setting the list of publications to the actual publication and the list of conferences to the actual conference

-Building the graph:

-    here we use the first dictionary (AUTHORS_TO_INSERT) to add nodes to the graph: we add as node value the author_id and as attribut the author_name

-    we use the second dictionary (the inverted index AUTHORS_NEIGHBOURS) to add edges:
+			update values in the inverted index

-    for each author_id in AUTHORS_NEIGHBOURS
-        for each neighbour id in the list of neighbours add new edge between author_id and neighbour also computing the weight of each node: w(a1, a2) = 1 - J(p1, p2) where p1 and p2 are the sets of publications respectively of the author and the neighbour and the set of publications here are still taken from the inverted index The function J() which computes the jaccard similarity is written in the file Libhw4.py
+			for each neighbor of the current author, if the authors aren't connected yet,
+				then connect them

+	for each author (already inserted in the graph) for each neighbor of the current author (from the inverted index) if they are connected,
+		    compute the weight of the edge
+		    between author and neighbour
+		    w(a1, a2) = 1 - J(p1, p2)

-###Excercise 2.a
+### Excercise 2.a

 Given a conference in input, return the subgraph induced by the set of authors who published at the input conference at least once.